Choosing a great coffee bean can be challenging when you plan to brew some amazing coffee with a Chemex.

-In this article, I will go over the basics of how to brew great coffee using a Chemex, the correct grind size, and how to choose the best coffee beans for you.
+In this article, I will review the basics of brewing great coffee using a Chemex, including the correct grind size and selecting the best coffee beans for your taste.

-But that’s not all… I’m going to try five of my favorite coffee beans from different origins.
-I will taste test these coffees and give you a tasting note, so you can check if you are going to like the coffee beans from that origin.
+I will taste-test these coffees and provide you with a tasting note, so you can check if you like the coffee beans from that origin.

 Coffee beans all taste very different.
 There isn’t one coffee bean that tastes exactly the same as another kind.

-Your coffee roaster will be more than happy to help you out, and maybe they can get you some smaller batches so you can get to know even more coffee in a shorter period of time.
+Your coffee roaster will be more than happy to help you out, and perhaps they can provide you with smaller batches so you can get to know even more coffee in a shorter period of time.

 Recommended coffee roast for Chemex